dokutan/mouse_m908/documentation/README.md

 ```
 doxygen Doxyfile
 ```
+A directory named doxygen will be created, containing html and latex files.

 ## USB Protocol description
 This directory contains captured usb data (when sending the default settings).
 For further details look at the write functions in the source code.